Bittersea1803/pose2grasp/readme.md

 # pose2grasp

-### Learning Object Grasping with an Adaptive Three-Finger Robotic Gripper by Observing Humans
+### Learning Object Grasping with an Adaptive Three-Finger Robotic Gripper by Observing People

 ---